josephburkhart/ugarit-access-graphs/README.md

 This repository contains justified access graphs for the following buildings at Late Bronze Age Ugarit: the Royal Palace, the House of Yabninu, and the House of Rapanu.
 All graphs were created in Gephi [1] and published to a github page using the Oxford Internet Institute's SigmaExporter Plugin For Gephi [2].
 The URL for the github page is https://botdoubt.github.io/ugarit-access-graphs/.

 The Justified Access Graph for the Royal Palace is at https://botdoubt.github.io/ugarit-access-graphs/RoyalPalace.
 The Justified Access Graph for the House of Yabninu is at https://botdoubt.github.io/ugarit-access-graphs/YabninuHouse.

+The _config.json_ file for each graph was modified as follows:
+`
+"labelThreshold": 5
+"defaultEdgeType": "line",
+`

 [1] https://gephi.org/
 [2] https://github.com/oxfordinternetinstitute/gephi-plugins/tree/sigmaexporter-plugin/modules/sigmaExporter